Autonomous aviation startup Xwing hits $400M valuation after latest funding round – TechCrunch

 The company has already performed close to 200 missions with its AutoFlight system.
 For all these flights, there’s been a safety pilot on board.
 In addition, a ground control operator sits in a control center and acts as a go-between from the autonomous aircraft to the human air traffic control operator.

 “We don’t anticipate automating [communication with air traffic control], trying to do natural language processing and having a computer make the response to the air traffic controller,” Piette said.
-“For safety critical applications, we don’t view that as a useful path. . .but what we do, though, is we have a ground operator in our control room that just talks to air traffic control on behalf of the aircraft.
+“For safety critical applications, we don’t view that as a useful path…but what we do, though, is we have a ground operator in our control room that just talks to air traffic control on behalf of the aircraft.
 So for the air traffic controller, it’s seamless.
 As far as they’re concerned, they are just talking to a pilot onboard the aircraft.”

 For its autonomous flight activities, the company has authorization from the Federal Aviation Administration to fly under an experimental airworthiness certificate for research and development that was expanded in August of last year to include a special flight permit for optionally piloted aircraft (OPA).